 Develop a report and proposal(s) to be submitted by TSAG to WTSA-28 on study group responsibilities, mandates and allocation of work to be defined in Resolution 2.

-Coordinate the discussion and preparation of TSAG proposals for WTSA-28 regarding thematic Resolutions (see Table 1 for related Resolutions, Opinions, Actions).
+Coordinate the discussion and preparation of TSAG proposals for WTSA-28 regarding thematic Resolutions including their streamlining (see Table 1 for related Resolutions, Opinions, Actions).

 D.6 Rapporteur Group on Sustainable Digital Transformation (RG-DT)

-Consider inter alia, definitions, concepts, system architectures, use-cases, fundamental underlying technologies, interoperability, and the ecosystem of digital transformation.
+Identify the definitions, concepts, system architectures, use-cases, fundamental underlying technologies, interoperability, and the ecosystem aspects of relevance for digital transformation required to achieve a successful sustainable digital transformation as per Strategic Goal 2 of PP Res.
+71

 Consolidate all guidelines, recommendations, technical reports, best practices and use cases developed by ITU-T on sustainable digital transformation, through the use of ITU web-based tools, and to identify strategies and mechanisms to facilitate and allow Member States to proactively use these tools to hasten the transfer of knowledge.

-Develop guidelines for developing countries on the basis of ITU-T recommendations, particularly those related to sustainable digital transformation.
+Update the gap analysis, as needed, with activities and studies on digital transformation

-Recommend measures to foster cooperation and collaboration with other recognized bodies and standards development organizations (SDOs), with the Radiocommunication Sector, the Telecommunication Development Sector, and the General Secretariat.
+Liaise as necessary to foster cooperation and collaboration with other recognized bodies and standards development organizations (SDOs), with the Radiocommunication Sector, the Telecommunication Development Sector, and the General Secretariat.

-Monitor the implementation of WTSA-24 Resolution 106.

-Collaborate with the TDAG and the Intersectoral Coordination Group on digital transformation.
+Collaborate with the TDAG and the Intersectoral Coordination Group on digital transformation and provide TDAG with the information pertaining to the two first bullets to identify needs of developing countries for supporting documentation of ITU-T Recommendations (such as guidelines, technical report etc), related to sustainable digital transformation

+Monitor and progress, as far as digital transformation is concerned, the implementation of

+WTSA-24 Resolution 106 (Enhancing standardization activities on sustainable digital transformation)

+WTSA-24 Resolution 58 (Encouraging the creation and enhancement of national computer incident response teams, particularly for developing countries)

+WTSA-24 Resolution 69 (Non-discriminatory access and use of Internet resources and telecommunications/information and communication technologies)

+WTSA-24 Resolution 86 (Facilitating the implementation of the Smart Africa Manifesto)

-Coordinate the discussion and preparation of TSAG proposals for WTSA-28 regarding sustainable digital transformation (see Table 1 for related Resolutions, Opinions, Actions).
+Coordinate the discussion and preparation of TSAG proposals for WTSA-28 regarding sustainable digital transformation resolutions, including their streamlining (see Table 1 for related Resolutions, Opinions, Actions).

 _________________